mraggi/discreture/README.md

 This will install everything under `/usr/local/` by default.
 If you wish to install to some other directory, replace the cmake .. above by `cmake .. -DCMAKE_INSTALL_PREFIX=/usr/`.

-There are two options: BUILD_EXAMPLES and BUILD_TESTS.
+There are three options: BUILD_EXAMPLES, BUILD_TESTS and BUILD_BENCHMARKS.
 To use discreture, you don't need to compile anything, but the examples are compiled by default.

 # How to start using the library
 To use the library, after compiling, just add `#include <discreture.hpp>` to your project and make sure you are using -std=c++14.
 With the GCC compiler this can be done by compiling like this: `g++ -std=c++14 myfile.cpp`.
 If you wish to include only part of the library, one could do `#include <Discreture/Combinations.hpp>` for example.